m-j-andr/PIC-1-Demo/docs/1-File-Management/1-4-find-replace.md

    it has produced a file where University IDs (UIDs) contain dashes, and yet it will not allow one to upload a file where UIDs contain dashes!

+ - **Using Sublime Text,**
- - Remove all the dashes from the UIDs in the `uid` column.
+   remove all the dashes from
+   the UIDs in the `uid` column.

  - Watch out!
-Many student names contain dashes and the grading platform will not recognize students unless the dashes in their name appear correctly.
+Many student names contain dashes and the grading platform will not recognize students unless the dashes in their names appear correctly.
    You may want to look for something more specific than an isolated dash.